STARTER GUIDE

 6. The signature should say "This digital signature is OK."

 If the digital signature is valid and shows Information Security Kentucky LLC as the signer, you have an authentic VaultGuard binary.
-The file came from us, hasn't been modified since we signed it, and is safe to run.
+The file came from me, hasn't been modified since I signed it, and is safe to run.

 If the Digital Signatures tab is missing, or shows a different signer, or says the signature is invalid — do not run the file.
 Email customer service at customerservice@informationsecuritykentucky.com and we'll figure out what happened.